Files

 2. Read in Metadata

-This is an example of how you might upload multiple files at once from your directory using a metadata file with path and file information.
+This is an example of how you might upload multiple files from your directory at once using a metadata file with path and file information.
 For this exercise, we have not provided the actual documents that are being migrated.
-Instead, we will illustrate the steps required to build the required workflow for you to have a reference for your own scenario, environment, and SharePoint Instance.
+Instead, we will illustrate the steps required to build the workflow for you as a reference for your own scenario, environment, and SharePoint Instance.

-The path portion of the metadata is the most important, make sure to have it point to the correct files in your directory.
+The path portion of the metadata is most important; make sure it points to the correct files in your directory.

 3. Add the SharePointOnlineConnector